SimplePlanningStudio/EasyBudget/Android/Simplebudget/README.md

 - More apps / Privacy policy / Telegram Channel in settings.
 - Edit / Create own categories of expenses.
 - Category wise reports and total expensive for each category.
-- You can check future and past expenses breakdowns.
-- You can check and print future and past reports.
-- You can print reports for search results too.
-- FAQ section added inside app settings.

 ### Important (In order to run)